CATHOLIC CENTRAL HOCKEY

 In the 1953-54 season the Catholic Central Pee Wee Team under the direction of Father John McLaughlin won both the City of Detroit and State of Michigan Championships in their division.
 In the 1955-56 season the same team won the City of Detroit Championship in the Juvenile Division but lost 4-1 in the State Finals to a team from Houghton, Michigan.

 The teams in the recreation league served as a farm system for the Varsity Program which played scrimmages or exhibition games in those days when schools in the Detroit and Windsor, Ontario areas.
 Only players on the varsity team were eligible to earn the double “C” depicting their achievement in the sport at the school.
 For many years, Catholic Central was the only Catholic school with a hockey team in the city so it took a bit of creativity and perseverance to find skilled competition.

 Sadly only a few of the schools the early Catholic Central team’s played are still in existence.
 The only school we still play each year is Cranbrook.
 Brother Rice and Trenton joined league playing the mid 1960.

-Today, the team is coached by Mr. Todd Johnson and his assistants Gordie St. John, Doug Itami, Mark Johnson, Danny Veri, Ricky Buttery and Tom Nugent.
+Today, the team is coached by Danny Veri and his assistants Gordie St. John, Mark Johnson, Ricky Buttery and Tom Nugent.
 Catholic Central has thirteen MHSAA State Championships.
 Catholic Central has three former players now in the NHL or Pro League, David Moss – Calgary, Jared Ross – Philadelphia and Nathan Perkovich – Lowell/AHL.